Can anyone learn to draw?

 I am always surprised at how few people interested in learning to draw or improving their skills, know about the Dr. Betty Edward’s books.
 These books are essential to learning to draw and should be in every artist’s library.

-I have used the information in these books for years to teach thousands of students to draw accurately.
-I am a firm believer that anyone can learn to draw, and to draw well.
+of students to draw accurately.
+I am a firm believer that anyone can

-My advice for any novice is to purchase the workbook and the book.
-Read the book in order; don’t skip around.
-Do all of the exercises and do them in sequence.
+the book in order; don’t skip around.
+Do all of the exercises and do

 Set up a schedule and work at least three times a week for an hour.
 You will be amazed at your progress, I promise.